Will Jack & Jill Come Tumbling Down? The dangers of fully AI'ing recruitment

 Impressive?
 Absolutely.

-Because here's what nobody mentions in the demo: they're optimizing for the wrong things entirely.
+Because here's what nobody mentions in the demo: they're optimising for the wrong things entirely.

 These platforms make one catastrophic assumption: that recruitment is fundamentally a matching problem that can be solved through better algorithms.